Three Lions (song): Themes

-Unlike those of most football songs, the lyrics speak not of unbounded optimism for victory but instead of how, since England's victory in the 1966 FIFA World Cup, every tournament has ended in dashed hopes.
+Unlike most football songs, the lyrics speak not of unbounded optimism for victory but instead of how, since England's victory in the 1966 FIFA World Cup, every tournament has ended in dashed hopes.
 However, the failures have not dampened the feeling that England could succeed again ("Three lions on a shirt / Jules Rimet still gleaming / Thirty years of hurt / never stopped me dreaming").
-Baddiel said the song was "really about magical thinking.
-About assuming we are going to lose, reasonably, based on experience, but hoping that somehow we won't."
+Baddiel said the song was about magical thinking: "About assuming we are going to lose, reasonably, based on experience, but hoping that somehow we won't."

 Despite the failures of the past, each tournament is greeted with fresh hopes that this might be the year they do it again: "I know that was then, but it could be again", and the song's chorus proclaimed that "It's coming home, it's coming home, it's coming, football's coming home" which refers, like the tournament's slogan, "Football comes home", to the invention of the modern game in England.
 Following England's success at the 2022 Women's Euro, Baddiel said: "I'm very happy to think the song would, in a way, be put to bed."

-Critical reception
+Reception

 Mark Roland from Melody Maker wrote, "It has been left to Ian Broudie to come up with a curiously Slade-esque theme to celebrate the impending Championships.
 Once you have heard it a couple of time, you'll want to mace anyone who sings it."
 In December 1996, Melody Maker ranked "Three Lions" number 44 in their list of "Singles of the Year", adding, "The best footie anthem of all time, and you know it.
 Buoyant, blissful and brilliant, until that irritating bit at the end."
+Tom Ewing, in the Freaky Trigger blog Popular, wrote: "The song (...) is a bluffer’s guide to fandom. (...)
+[It's also] a superior Britpop song, whatever else it is – too earnest and not as sharp or funny as the genre’s best, but Skinner and Baddiel’s rough voices have a folksy conviction and charm which a lot of minor Britpop bands lacked, and the Lightning Seeds could always sell a sappy tune."